aprijunaidi/chicken-egg-hatch-classification/README.md

 If you need the dataset in this research, please get in touch with me at apri.junaidi@gmail.com

-The other paper was published with this dataset : https://ieeexplore.ieee.org/document/9530826 : *Image Classification for Egg Incubator using Transfer Learning of VGG16 and VGG19* https://link.springer.com/chapter/10.1007/978-981-19-1804-9_7 *Image Classification for Egg Incubator Using Transfer Learning VGG16 and InceptionV3*
+The other paper was published with this dataset :

+IEEE : https://ieeexplore.ieee.org/document/9530826 : *Image Classification for Egg Incubator using Transfer Learning of VGG16 and VGG19*

+Springer : https://link.springer.com/chapter/10.1007/978-981-19-1804-9_7 *Image Classification for Egg Incubator Using Transfer Learning VGG16 and InceptionV3*

 # Contribution :hammer_and_wrench: